-The marketing momentum is expected to keep pace with Heins set to deliver a speech to a business audience on Tuesday at the Empire Club of Canada.
+The highly-anticipated new BlackBerry's Z10 is launching in Canada on Tuesday, while company boss Thorsten Heins is set to deliver a speech to Canadian investors this week at the Empire Club of Canada.

-The stock rallied on Monday ahead of the launch in Canada after a brokerage firm upgraded the stock, while word also got out that sales of the Z10 smartphone in the U.K. were off to a strong start.
+The stock rallied some 15 per cent on Monday after a brokerage firm upgraded the stock, while word also got out that the Z10 smartphone won record orders at Canadian wireless carrier BCE Inc. Analysts also say sales are off to a strong start in the U.K., according to Bloomberg.

-The upgrade comes after last week's glitzy launch of the company's new BlackBerry 10 smartphones and operating system, which initially saw the stock take a hit on some lukewarm reviews and disappointment the phones wouldn't be available in the U.S. until March."I'd love to be earlier.
-Don't get me wrong.
-I'm not happy with it, but at the moment it is what it is," Heins said.
+The upgrade comes after last week's glitzy launch of the company's new BlackBerry 10 smartphones and operating system, which initially saw the stock take a hit on mixed reviews and disappointment the phones wouldn't be available in the U.S. until March.